Skip to main content

 Cause: In this case, the TillerClutch is being used to lash the tiller on a long-term basis.
-Ceaseless water action on the boat rudder can eventually fatigue the outer jacket of the line at the pinch-point and separate the fibers.
-Short term use, as during trips, this is not a problem.
+Ceaseless water action on the rudder can eventually fatigue the outer jacket of the line at the pinch-points and separate the fibers.
+(This is not a problem during regular use.)

 Issue: Wear occurring from rough use.